pghalliday/dotfiles/README.md

 Development
 -----------

-Once converged (as above), change to the repository working directory, make changes to cookbooks then run
+Once converged (see above), change to the repository working directory, make changes to cookbooks then run

 ```sh
 ./all.sh